 5. History of Muslim Engagement with the Theory of Evolution in ‘Modern’ times

-Athough the first Arabic translations of Charles Darwin’s origin of species didn’t appear until 1964, a partial translation was made in 1918 by Shiblī Shumayyil, a Secular agnostic of Catholic background, who graduated from the Syrian Protestant College.
+Although the first Arabic translations of Charles Darwin’s Origin of species didn’t appear until 1964, a partial translation was made in 1918 by Shiblī Shumayyil, a Secular agnostic of Catholic background, who graduated from the Syrian Protestant College.

-This caused an immediate reaction that wasn’t based upon scientific critique of the theory, but more targeting the Materialism/Atheism of its proponents in the Muslim world.
+This caused an immediate reaction that wasn’t based upon a scientific critique of the theory but more targeting the Materialism/Atheism of its proponents in the Muslim world.

 Other intellectuals argued that Evolution should be considered and tested separately from ideological biases of materialism and Atheism, but these voices were in the minority.

 In 1887, Ḥusayn al Jisr (d.
 1909) publish the book, ‘the Hamidian Treatise on the Truthfulness of Islam and the Sharia’, that dealt with the known evidences at the time that were cited by Darwin as a proof of Evolution, and concluded that the theory of Evolution was only an unproven speculation.
 Jisr also dealt with the Islamic source texts and concluded that even if Darwin’s theory of evolution were true, it would not contradict the Quranic verses or definite hadith related to the creation of the universe and life.
 Jisr concluded that the explanation of the origin of mankind in light of the fossil evidence cited by Darwin might be something that requires further interpretation.
 Jisr’s work was the first of its kind to consider both the alleged scientific evidence for Darwin’s theory of evolution, as well as the Islamic sources that would be relevant.
 For his efforts, he received an award from the Caliph Abdul-Hamid 2nd.